304 North Cardinal St.

-Use fresh potting soil to repot your Tradescantia Zebrina to minimize transfer of soil-borne diseases.
+Use fresh potting soil to repot your Tradescantia Zebrina to minimize the transfer of soil-borne diseases.

-Tradescantia Zebrina are most commonly propagated by cuttings.
+Tradescantia Zebrina is most commonly propagated by cuttings.

 A parent plant (the original plant you start off with), gets a piece of its vegetation removed, or “cut off” from the parent stem.
 This severed part of the plant (about 3-4 inches long), is then transferred to water in order to regenerate roots of its own.
 This can take up to seven days.
 A week after these roots show, this new plant is put into a pot to grow further.
 Now you have a whole new plant!